UK Coronavirus restrictions could be lifted in June: The PM’s road map to exiting lockdown misery

 Despite Professor Whitty’s cautionary words, he also stated that the UK had the possibility of returning to normality by summer 2021, in line with the Prime Ministers recent comments, by which point a portfolio of vaccines should become available.
 In addition to Pfizer and Oxford-AstraZeneca, it’s been reported that the Moderna vaccine has also been approved in the UK, though an official rollout date has not been announced.

 Whilst January saw recorded cases of COVID-19 growing at an incredibly rapid rate, numbers are gradually beginning to ease.
-As of 21st February, daily recorded coronavirus cases were 9,834, down from 68,053 on 8th January.
+As of today, daily recorded coronavirus new cases were 6,573, down from 50,291 on 10th January.

 It was confirmed during the beginning of 2021 that the Moderna vaccine, which has a 94% effectiveness at fighting coronavirus, had been granted UK approval.
 17 million doses of the vaccine have been secured, though it’s thought that this will not be rolled out until Spring 2021.